Film and Media Studies

 Senior Lectors Krystyna Illakowicz (Slavic Languages & Literatures), Karen von Kunes (Slavic Languages & Literatures)

-The major in Film Studies focuses on the history, theory, criticism, and artistic creation of cinema and other moving-image media.
-Courses examine cinema's role as a unique modern art form and the contributions of moving-image media as cultural practices of enduring social significance.
-As an interdisciplinary program centered in the humanities, Film Studies offers students latitude in defining their course of study within the framework established by the Film Studies Committee.
+The major in Film and Media Studies focuses on the history, theory, criticism, and production of cinema and other moving-image media.
+Courses examine cinema and the broader landscape of audiovisual media as significant modern art forms, and the contributions of moving-image media as cultural and communicative practices of enduring social significance.
+As an interdisciplinary program centered in the humanities, Film and Media Studies offers students latitude in defining their course of study within the framework established by the Film and Media Studies Committee.
 With this freedom comes the responsibility of carefully planning a coherent and well-focused program.
-Because of the special demands of Film Studies and the diversity of its offerings, potential majors are encouraged to consult the director of undergraduate studies early in their academic careers.
+Because of the special demands of Film and Media Studies and the diversity of its offerings, potential majors are encouraged to consult the director of undergraduate studies early in their academic careers.

-The Film Studies major consists of fourteen term courses, including the prerequisite.
+The Film and Media Studies major consists of fourteen term courses, including the prerequisite.
 A maximum of one course taken Credit/D/Fail may count toward the major with permission of the director of undergraduate studies.

 Prerequisite Students normally take FILM 150 in their freshman or sophomore year.
 This course is useful preparation, and in some cases a prerequisite, for many other courses in the major.